mirror/dd-wrt/src/router/python/Doc/howto/regex.rst

    >>> m.group(2)
    'b'

-:meth:`~re.match.group` can be passed multiple group numbers at a time, in which case it will return a tuple containing the corresponding values for those groups. ::
+:meth:`~re.Match.group` can be passed multiple group numbers at a time, in which case it will return a tuple containing the corresponding values for those groups. ::

    >>> m.group(2,1,2)
    ('b', 'abc', 'b')

-The :meth:`~re.match.groups` method returns a tuple containing the strings for all the subgroups, from 1 up to however many there are. ::
+The :meth:`~re.Match.groups` method returns a tuple containing the strings for all the subgroups, from 1 up to however many there are. ::

    >>> m.groups()